Tide Mills Powered Maine’s Early Economy

 “Having a local mill was important in a community,” Warren said.
 “The easiest cash crop in those days was lumber.
 In addition to having small gristmills so they could grind grain or corn, they set up sawmills.
 And they were able to ship out good lumber.”

-For example, in the early years on Swan’s Island, according to Warren, Henry Swan built a big tide mill to cut lumber on the island, and gave land grants to anyone who would come work for him.
+For example, in the early years on Swan’s Island, according to Warren, James Swan built a big tide mill to cut lumber on the island, and gave land grants to anyone who would come work for him.
 And working at a tide mill could require irregular hours that varied with the changes in the tide.
 Sometimes a crew might find themselves working at midnight to capture the full power of a high tide.

 Warren first became interested in tidal mills during his career as a teacher.
 While working at the Hyde School in Bath he would take students rowing along the coast in Grand Banks dories.
 When they would see areas where there had been a dam, he wondered why and began to do research.